People-Places-Solutions/floodmodeller-api/docs/source/user_guide/ief.rst

 `how-to-use-flow-time-series-datafiles <https://help.floodmodeller.com/docs/how-to-use-flow-time-series-datafiles>`_.

-With the Flood Modeller API we can also access this data in a helpful way by using the ``.flowtimeprofiles`` attribute on an IEF instance, which returns a list of FlowTimeProfile objects.
+With the Flood Modeller API we can also access this data in a helpful way by using the ``.flowtimeprofiles`` attribute on an IEF instance, which returns a list of :class:`~floodmodeller_api.ief.FlowTimeProfile` objects.

 .. ipython:: python

     ief = IEF("7082.ief"); # IEF file containing flow time profile data ief.flowtimeprofiles

-Each ``FlowTimeProfile`` can be used to access the various components that make up a flow time
+Each :class:`~floodmodeller_api.ief.FlowTimeProfile` can be used to access the various components that make up a flow time
 profile:

 .. ipython:: python